apiel/wudo/README.md

 TBD: readme coming soon :p

+- activate notification for specified tags
+- notification for new follower?

 - tag mention / autocomplete
 - maybe create @tag for user?
 - tag for location?